ornldaac/create_publication_quality_netcdf/README.md

 # NetCDF Why and How: Creating Publication Quality NetCDF
-Content from the NASA Earthdata webinar presented by ORNL DAAC in September 2019.
+Demonstrations from the NASA Earthdata webinar presented by ORNL DAAC in September 2019.

 **Author:** ORNL DAAC
 **Date:** September 4, 2019